WillJohnson03/wonderful-world-of-watches/README.md

 ## Ice Box 🧊

+- [ ] Add functionallity to remove watches from your profile
 - [ ] Add Wishlist
+- [ ] Add comment section for each watch
 - [ ] Add specific images for the watches
-- [ ] Add comment section for each watch
 - [ ] Dark Mode